timofeysie/tiwanaku/README.md

 To start the entity functionality can be duplicated as categories.
 Then we will change it so that the selected category will become the values used to make the entity list call.

+The commit for [all these changes is here](https://github.com/timofeysie/tiwanaku/commit/7759ea84873e014d5791b0c10a9cbee3e34ebefa) and the next one fixed up some typos.

+### The category interface

 There is a bit of a decision to make regarding the interface.